PINEAPPLE, PASSIONFRUIT AND COCONUT SMOOTHIE

 NUTRITION FACTS

-• A portion of this smoothie is an excellent source of Calcium and Protein.
+• A portion of this smoothie is a good source of Calcium and Protein.

 • Calcium is needed for the maintenance of normal bones and teeth.